Also check out our video about authenticity of our products!

 Q: Is paperwork a good way to authenticate an item?

-A: No. We receive a lot of enquiries about whether a piece comes with any paperwork, as many customers seem to be replying on such paperwork as a means to verify authenticity.
+A: No. We receive a lot of enquiries about whether a piece comes with any paperwork, as many customers seem to be relying on such paperwork as a means to verify authenticity.
 The truth is, the only valid paperwork that could serve as a of proof of authenticity is those diamond certificates that come with Tiffany diamonds larger than 0.18ct, in which the serial numbers on the certificate match that laser engraved in the diamonds (only those produced after year 2004).

 As for the little cards that come with purchase, or even receipts, can either be forged, or swapped with a fake piece.
 In fact, our store has a whole stack of these cards as we stopped including them with our products (some products came with them), ever since a customer accused our product for being fake as she received the product with a Tiffany purchase card in Japanese language (thinking it was Chinese language).